Travel Eco Products

 Travel can be wasteful and harmful to the planet but you can easily reduce your impact.
 Here are some great eco products to travel with to reduce your need for single-use plastics.
 Zero waste is a lofty goal at the best of times but it gets even harder when travelling.
 If you can reduce your waste as much as possible it goes a long way to keeping our planet clean and beautiful.
 Here are my top 10 eco products that I have taken with me all over the world.

 Disclaimer: This is not a sponsored post.
-I don’t want to encourage people to go and purchase all this items brand new if you already have something fit for the purpose.
+I don’t want to encourage people to go and purchase all these items brand new if you already have something fit for the purpose.
 For example, bamboo cutlery is great if you are taking it in your carry on for a flight but otherwise normal silverware that you already have at home is perfect to take with you for everyday use.
+If you do need to buy something or are purchasing as a gift the links will take you through to Biome which is an Australian owned company provided eco-solutions instore and online.

 In Australia, over 30 million toothbrushes are used and disposed of each year which means approximately 1000 tonnes of landfill annually.
 Luckily it’s easy to switch the common plastic toothbrush for a bamboo alternative.
 For long-term travel take a spare for when you need to replace yours as they are not always easy to find in some regions.